 When you start comparing warranties, you’ll quickly run into two terms: prorated and non-prorated.
 It might sound like technical jargon, but the difference between them is huge and can directly impact your wallet down the road.
 Understanding what each one means is one of the most important parts of choosing a fence and a company you can trust.
 Let’s break down what each one means so you can choose a warranty that truly protects your investment in your property.

-Prorated Warranties Explained
+How Prorated Warranties Work

 A prorated warranty is one where the coverage value decreases over time.
 Think of it this way: in the first few years, you might be fully covered for a replacement.
 But as the years pass, the manufacturer will only cover a percentage of the cost, leaving you to pay the rest.
 For example, on a 10-year warranty, you might only get 20% of the replacement cost covered in year nine.
 This structure can lead to unexpected expenses, so it’s crucial to understand the warranty terms and how the coverage changes over the life of the policy.

-Non-Prorated Warranties Explained
+How Non-Prorated Warranties Work

 On the other hand, a non-prorated warranty offers consistent coverage for the entire warranty period.
 Your protection doesn’t diminish over time.
 Whether you file a claim in year two or year twenty, the coverage remains the same, giving you predictable, long-term peace of mind.
 It’s also good to know what “lifetime” means in this context.
 A vinyl fencing lifetime warranty typically covers you, the original homeowner, for as long as you own the property—not for the entire life of the fence itself.
 This is the kind of straightforward protection we believe in.